AliyasAhmed/React-JS/useRef.md

     let a = 0
     useEffect(() => {
       a = a + 1;
-      console.log(`rendering and the value of a is ${a}`) //When state is changed this will re-render but due to re-render the value of a will set back to 0.
-But If we use useRef out value wont be rendered and will be updated
+      console.log(`rendering and the value of a is ${a}`) //When state is changed this will re-render
+      //but due to re-render the value of a will set back to 0.
+But If we use useRef out value wont be rendered and will be
+      //updated
     });
     return (
       <div>